SquadcastHub/squadcasthub.github.io/pages/mydoc/elecard_boro.md

 folder: mydoc
 ---

-[Elecard Boro](https://www.elecard.com/products/quality-control/boro-service) is a IPTV Monitoring software solution for UDP, RTP, HTTP, HLS and DASH streams quality control and measurement of QoS and QoE parameters in all segments of distributed networks.
+[Elecard Boro](https://www.elecard.com/products/quality-control/boro-service) is an IPTV monitoring software solution for UDP, RTP, HTTP, HLS and DASH streams quality control and measurement of QoS and QoE parameters in all segments of distributed networks.

 Route detailed alerts from Elecard Boro to the right users in Squadcast.